munificent/game-programming-patterns/book/bytecode.markdown

 * **An interface:**

-    The object-oriented solution for a value that maybe be one of several different types is a pointer to an interface.
-That interface provides virtual methods for the various type tests and conversions, along the lines of:
+    The object-oriented solution for a value that maybe be one of several different types is through polymorphism.
+An interface provides virtual methods for the various type tests and conversions, along the lines of:

     ^code value-interface